Vishal-Singh-Panwar/Vishal-Singh-Panwar.github.io/_posts/2016-7-5-SwiftTypeInference.md

                      blue:(CGFloat)blue
                     alpha:(CGFloat)alpha
 ```
 The method expects `CGFloat`.
 Since, we **quickly** implemented light background, we forgot to add decimal in the r, g, b values. `Objective C` can not infer that the result of the expression should be `CGFloat`.
 The expression `254/255` returns result as `NSInteger` which is `0` because in almost all languages, result of integer division is an integer.
-The method in lightBackground, therefore, is computed as:
+The method in `setLightBackground`, therefore, is computed as:

 ```swift